opencog/learn/fake/README.md

 word senses, and "parts of speech".
 The goal of the artificial grammars is to mash these up, so that the learner can untangle them.

+The definitions below for "word senses", and so on, are a bit idiosyncratic, and are tailored to the idea of a random dictionary.
+They're attempting to model the conventional ideas of the same name, but may feel a bit odd.
+So take these with a pinch of salt.

 ### POS
 Roughly speaking, "parts of speech", for lack of a better name.
 These are a collection of disjuncts, for example: